dubinsky/dubinsky/_posts/2023-07-07-bootstrapping-terraform-google-organization.md

 but is visible at `https://domains.google.com/registrar?d=domain.tld`, and [can be added back](https://support.google.com/domains/answer/12299086?hl=en) by clicking "Add Project".

-Since Google Domains goes away at the end of 2023, I need to move all my domains to Cloud Domains anyway ;)

-But since Google Domains itself will be going away in 2024 - why bother?
+Website forwarding can still be setup in the Google Domains UI even if the domain is managed by Google Cloud Domains.

 Google Terraform provider [does not support Cloud Domains](https://github.com/hashicorp/terraform-provider-google/issues/7696) - but it does support management of the DNS records for the domains configured to use Google Cloud DNS.
 For each such domain a zone must be Terraformed and then associated with the domain.

-Domain forwarding [is not supported](https://issuetracker.google.com/issues/229955999) on Google Cloud Domains, but we can probably get by with setting CNAME records www.XXX -> www.domain.tld, what with browsers assuming `www.`.
+I do not see enough benefits in using Cloud DNS.

+Google Domains goes away at the end of 2023, and all the domains from Cloud Domains go with it, so I am not sure if it makes sense to move the domains from Google Domains to Cloud Domains either...

 ```shell
 $ gcloud auth login admin@domain.tld